-Dutch development bank Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V. (“FMO”) has partnered with Climate Fund Managers (“CFM”), World Wildlife Fund for Nature Netherlands (“WWF”) and SNV Netherlands Development Organisation (“SNV”) to manage the Dutch Fund for Climate and Development (DFCD) on behalf of the Dutch Ministry of Foreign Affairs.
-The Dutch Fund for Climate and Development (DFCD) enables investments in projects aimed at climate adaptation and mitigation in developing countries.
+The DFCD is the Dutch Fund for Climate and Development.
+It is a consortium of four expert organisations managing a fund for scalable climate solutions.
+Dutch development bank FMO (Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden) has partnered with Climate Fund Managers (CFM), Worldwide Fund for Nature Netherlands (WWF) and SNV (Netherlands Development Organisation) to manage the DFCD on behalf of the Dutch Ministry of Foreign Affairs.
+The fund enables investments in projects aimed at climate adaptation and mitigation in developing countries.
 The DFCD forms an important additional instrument for the Dutch government’s efforts in contributing to the Paris Agreement and the Sustainable Development Goals (SDGs).

 FMO is the Lead Partner and MoFA’s direct counterpart for the DFCD.
-The consortium will be governed through a DFCD Advisory Board, which role is primarily to (i) monitor/report/evaluate the implementation & progress and financial & impact results of the three Facilities; (ii) act as a general forum for communication; and (iii) monitor significant trends in global climate policy & finance and assess their relevance for the DFCD.
+The Consortium is governed through a DFCD Advisory Board, which performs the following: monitors/reports/evaluates the implementation, progress and financial and impact results of the three Facilities; acts as a general forum for communication; and monitors significant trends in global climate policy and finance and assesses their relevance for the DFCD.

-The fund will be structured with three separate but operationally linked facilities, each with a specific sub-sector focus and role across the project lifecycle: the Origination Facility (“OF”), the Water Facility (“WF”) and the Land Use Facility (“LUF”).
+The fund is structured in three facilities, each with a specific focus and role across the project lifecycle: the Origination Facility (“OF”), the Water Facility (“WF”) and the Land Use Facility (“LUF”).
+The Origination Facility identifies opportunities and prepares them for investment from the Investment Facilities (Water and Land use).

-Cooperation with other organizations and stakeholders will be sought in several ways.
+Cooperation with other organizations and stakeholders is sought in several ways.

 • The consortium welcomes cooperation with project developers for pipeline-development when opportunities align with the DFCD investment strategy.